grnet/synnefo/docs/index.rst

 Also a complete standard installation guide will soon be available, that will describe thoroughly how to deploy all services, interconnected with each other, on multiple physical nodes.
-For now, please refer to each services own documentation.
+For now, if you installed successfully using the quick installation guide and need more details, please refer to each service's own documentation, following the links on top.

 Contact
 -------